argovis/documentation/database/schema.rst

   - **type:** int
   - **description:** probe cycle index

-- ``geolocation``, taken as the midpoint longitude and latitude from the upstream file.
+- ``geolocation``, taken as the midpoint extrapolated longitude and latitude from the upstream file.
+If the extrapolated coordinates are not available, the transmitted coordinates are used instead.
 - ``geolocation_descending``

   - **required:** true